wyndchyme/minecraft-3ds-unistore/.github/README.md

 __If you want to know how to use this store, read the manual [here.](https://github.com/wyndchyme/minecraft-3ds-unistore/blob/main/manual.md)__

-__If you wish to add content to the Store, then please fill out [this issue template.](https://github.com/wyndchyme/minecraft-3ds-unistore/issues/new?assignees=&labels=&projects=&template=content-addition.md&title=)__

-__If you wish to have something removed from the Store, then please fill out [this issue template.](https://github.com/wyndchyme/minecraft-3ds-unistore/issues/new?assignees=&labels=&projects=&template=content-removal.md&title=)__
+__If you wish to have something removed from this UniStore, then please fill out [this issue template.](https://github.com/wyndchyme/minecraft-3ds-unistore/issues/new?assignees=&labels=&projects=&template=content-removal.md&title=)__

 <br>